 What is a Web Developer?

-Web design and development involve a certain amount of overlap, but the web developer’s responsibility is to ensure the client’s website functions the want they want.
+Web design and developer involve a certain amount of overlap.
+But the web developer’s responsibility is to ensure the client’s website functions they want.

 They take the website design that the client liked and turn it into an actual website with which users can interact.
 It may also need to interact with other websites or databases.